 Agastache ‘Salmon Pink’ is fantastic in dry beds, cottage gardens, rock gardens and containers.
 It is an excellent plant for attracting birds, bees and other beneficial insects to your garden.

 Agastache ‘Salmon Pink’ has fragrant leaves that smell like a blend of aniseed and lemon - they are even edible and can be used in salads or teas.
 If you enjoy the fragrance, try planting them along paths where you can brush up against it, or you could pick a sprig or two and bring indoors to enjoy in a vase.
-The flowers are also edible, and will add colourful pizzazz to a salad.

 We recommend you dead head your Agastache flowers regularly during the season to encourage more blooms.
 Or, if that seems like too much bother, give them a bit of a hair cut midsummer, add some fertiliser and await a second flush.